Navigating Holiday Nutrition: Embrace Joy and Wellness

 What could I add next time to feel more balanced?

-What else do I need right now — water, rest, quiet?
+What else do I need right now—water, rest, quiet?

 5. Anchor in Habits, Not Hustle

-Your habits are the guardrails that keep you steady — even when life gets busy.
+Your habits are the guardrails that keep you steady, even when life gets busy.
+During the holidays, instead of aiming for “perfect,” focus on:

-Staying hydrated (30 oz before lunch)
+Staying hydrated (30 oz before lunch).

-Starting your day with protein (30g at breakfast)
+Starting your day with protein (30g at breakfast).

-Moving your body in some way each day
+Moving your body in some way each day.

-Getting 7–9 hours of sleep when possible
+Getting 7–9 hours of sleep when possible.

 Small habits reduce decision fatigue and help you stay consistent.